cilium/cilium/Documentation/gettingstarted.rst

 Getting Started Using Mesos
 -----------------------------

 This tutorial leverages Vagrant and VirtualBox to deploy Apache Mesos, Marathon and Cilium.
-You will run Cilium to apply a simple policy between a basic web-server and client.
+You will run Cilium to apply a simple policy between a simulated web-service and clients.
 This tutorial can be run on any operating system supported by Vagrant including Linux, macOS, and Windows.

+For more information on Apache Mesos and Marathon orchestration, check out the `Mesos <https://github.com/apache/mesos>`_ and `Marathon <https://mesosphere.github.io/marathon/>`_ GitHub pages, respectively.

 Step 0: Install Vagrant
 ^^^^^^^^^^^^^^^^^^^^^^^